Phenylketonuria or often called PKU is a rare congenital metabolic

-Breast milk contains much less amino acids than commercial formulas.
+Breast milk contains much fewer amino acids than commercial formulas.
 Phenylalanine-free formulas can be taken while the mother continues to breastfeed.
 Breast milk can be given after formula feeds or in-between formula feeds.

-It is essential that the mother and partner contact a dietician and lactation consultant who have experience in managing PKU.
+It is essential that the mother and partner contact a dietician and lactation consultant who has experience in managing PKU.

 If PHE levels are found to be high, the mother might need to stop breastfeeding for 1 -3 days for levels to return to normal.
 The mother should pump her milk during this time to maintain her milk supply.

-The amount of formula will need to be calculated in addition to the time spent at the breast to determine the right amount of PHE required.
-This amount will also change as the baby gets older.
+The amount of formula will need to be calculated in addition to the time spent at the breast to determine the right amount of PHE required; this amount will also change as the baby grows.

 Solids are introduced according to a strict PKU diet.
 Rice and wheat are usually avoided completely.
-Aspertame should be avoided as well; it is sometimes found in artificial sweeteners, drinks, mediation and some foods.
+Aspartame should be avoided as well; it is sometimes found in artificial sweeteners, drinks, mediation, and some foods.

 Children born with PKU have very low, or no enzyme, that the